cssnr/npm-outdated-action/README.md

 - Custom Column Titles
 - Custom Section Text

 Want to show package changes on release notes?
 Check out: [cssnr/package-changelog-action](https://github.com/cssnr/package-changelog-action)
+Want to automatically updated tags on release?
+Check out: [cssnr/update-version-tags-action](https://github.com/cssnr/update-version-tags-action)

+If you would like to see a new feature, please [submit a feature request](https://github.com/cssnr/npm-outdated-action/discussions/categories/feature-requests).

 # Support